 - Tapioca starch makes the cookies extra light and floofy.
 Sub by weight arrowroot starch or more sweet rice flour.

 This recipe is super simple to make!
-Here are step-by-step photos to help make your foolproof madeleine dreams come true:
+Here are step-by-step photos to help make your foolproof madeleine dreams come true.

 Gluten-Free Lemon Madeleines

-This version reminds me of my favorite lemon tart.
 Add bright citrus notes to the batter by rubbing lemon zest into the sugar before you add the eggs.
 Then make a simple glaze with lemon juice and powdered sugar to dip the cooled madeleines in.
 The glaze locks in moisture, keeping these extra tender.

 Chocolate-Dipped Madeleines